 REACHING THE WRITE MINDS is a playwriting workshop available throughout the school year to high schools and middle schools.

 The workshop can be conducted in-person in your school or at another site (often the Westport CoffeeHouse is available at no additional charge).

 To give a voice to emerging young writers, The Coterie offers a playwriting seminar, based on Coterie Artistic Director Jeff Church's acclaimed program that he originated at the Kennedy Center in Washington, D.C.
 Students will learn to:

-- devise dialog, action, and learn scriptwriting format
+- devise dialogue, action, and learn scriptwriting format

 - build characters